 Further details of a typical plug-in propulsion modules can be found in the propulsion systems section.

-Our hydrazine thrusters are also used for launch vehicle roll control and upper stage orientation and precision manoeuvres, as used on the Ariane 5 launcher.
+Our 400N hydrazine thruster is also used for launch vehicle roll control and upper stage orientation and precision manoeuvres, as typically used on all versions of the Ariane 5 launcher.

 Thrusters in high demand are economically produced on a series production line and are therefore readily available, subject to customer specific requirements.
 Thrusters with less demand are made to order.